 Unfortunately, not many insurance companies will cover this form of treatment for rosacea — yet.

-Avoid Triggers
+Avoiding Triggers

-One of the simplest ways to help reduce rosacea symptoms at home is to avoid potential rosacea triggers.
+One of the simplest ways to help reduce rosacea symptoms is to avoid potential rosacea triggers.
 Everyone responds different to possible irritants like spicy foods and hot beverages, so if you’re having trouble pinpointing your triggers, try keeping a journal to document when your rosacea symptoms worsen and what you’ve been doing, how you’ve been feeling, what you’ve eaten, and how the weather is.

 Together with your dermatologist you can then better determine what the main culprit behind worsening symptoms may be.
 Once you’ve done that, you can do your best to avoid your personal irritants.